lborg019/alain.xyz/portfolio/blog/raw-webgl/index.md

 ### Blend Functions

 A **blend function** applies a function when two things render on top of each other, should they add, subtract, divide, mix?
-[Anders Riggelsen](http://www.andersriggelsen.dk/glblendfunc.php)
+[Anders Riggelsen](http://www.andersriggelsen.dk/glblendfunc.php) provided a great tool to experiment with every combination.

 ### Drawing triangles